Whale Watching Samana Peninsula

 So we've explained why Whale Watching is unique but that's just the beginning!
 Our Whale Watching excursion from Punta Cana to Samana By Plane is sooo much MORE.

-Did we mention you also …
+Besides Whale Watching in our comfy catamaran, did we mention you also …

 - Board a plane from Punta Cana to Samana, a lush and mountainous peninsula in the northeast corner of the Dominican Republic.
 The 30-minute flight is a birds-eye view of the Dominican Republic's entire eastern region, see virgin coastlines and untouched tropical forests below.